kamranahmedse/jquery-toast-plugin/README.md

 - Simply do ```$.toast('Toast message to be shown')``` Of course it would be the world's simplest toast message but believe me **you can do a lot more** with the options.

 # Demo
-For some quick demos and a detailed documentation accompanied by the demos for each of the available options can be accessed through http://kamranahmed.info/toast
+For some quick demos and detailed documentation accompanied by the demos for each of the available options can be accessed through http://kamranahmed.info/toast

 ## Quick usage examples
 **Simple textual toast**